What is differential geometry: curves and surfaces: Total signed curvature

-If $\gamma$ is a piecewise smooth and regular plane curve, then we define its total signed curvature as the sum of the total signed curvatures of its arcs plus the sum of the {}\emph{signed} external angles at its joints; they are positive where $\gamma$ turns left, negative where $\gamma$ turns right, and 0 where $\gamma$ goes straight.
-It is undefined if it turns exactly backward; that is, if the curve has a cusp.
-That is, if $\gamma$ is a concatenation of smooth and regular arcs $\gamma_1,\dots,\gamma_n$, then
+If $\gamma$ is a piecewise smooth plane curve, then we define its total signed curvature as the sum of the total signed curvatures of its arcs plus the sum of the \textit{signed} external angles at its joints; they are positive where $\gamma$ turns left, negative where $\gamma$ turns right, and 0 where $\gamma$ goes straight.
+It is undefined if $\gamma$ turns exactly backwards; that is, if it has a cusp.